-We were commissioned to create this court yard garden design – sited in an exclusive new build development in the Pontcanna area of Cardiff.
-We also supplied the magnificent planters from a UK based business – whom often work with and are a trade only supply.
+We were commissioned to design a stylish new courtyard garden to complement the industrial heritage of an exclusive new build development in the Pontcanna area of Cardiff.
+We also supplied the magnificent new planters from a UK based company.

 The Brief – The Old Laundry